Information for Prospective Students

 - Bachelor of Criminal Justice degree

-- About the School of Business and Economics
+- About the UC Business School

 - Bachelor of Commerce (BCom)

 - Bachelor of Commerce (BCom) subjects and careers

 Take the next step and contact a College student advisor.
 They can help you with your course selection and planning your degree from first year through to graduation.
 It is important that you talk to a student advisor early on so you know you are meeting any pre-requisites (required courses for some degree majors) and are on track to complete your degree.
 Student advisors can also help with planning double majors and double degrees.
 Even if you are unsure of what you want to study, our student advisors are a good starting point for exploring your options at UC.

 UC has a great selection of careers brochures online that cover various subjects and job opportunities that they can lead to.